glimpse-editor/getglimpse-web/content/posts/beta-testing-underway-for-0-2-0.md

 Work is still ongoing with the Linux AppImage packaging.
 Unfortunately we seem to be running into some problems with this, so it is possible that may be delayed until after 0.2.0 is formally released.
 You can track progress on this Github Issue: [#108](https://github.com/glimpse-editor/Glimpse/issues/108)

 ## Windows beta testing coming soon
-We intend to improve our existing 32-bit MSI installer with the option to set a custom install location, continue reducing hard disk usage, and add "quality of life" improvements like better icons and a new application launcher.
+We intend to improve our existing 32-bit MSI installer with the option to set a custom install location.
+We will also continue reducing hard disk usage, and add "quality of life" improvements like better icons and a new application launcher.
 For the first time, we will also provide a 64-bit MSI installer.

 Our project would like to thank [the MSYS2 contributors](https://www.msys2.org/docs/ci/) for making it possible for us to build the Glimpse Image Editor source code automatically with our own [Github Actions](https://github.com/glimpse-editor/Glimpse/actions).